Life Insurance Rates by Age

 • The amount of life insurance may be smaller if the husband and wife have excellent-paying jobs and can support themselves independently.

-• But, if you have a large mortgage, you should cover the balance with a life insurance policy on each other in case you die.
+• But since they have a mortgage, they should cover the balance with a 30-year term life policy on each other in the event of one’s death.

 term Life Insurance Rates by Age,